Attorney at Debt Advisors Law Offices

 Non-dischargeable debt remains legally enforceable even after you complete your bankruptcy case.
 Examples include child support, recent tax debts, and most student loans.

 Student loans are rarely discharged.
 You must file an adversary proceeding and prove that repaying the loan would cause you undue hardship.
-This is difficult under current legal standards.

 Most credit card debt is dischargeable unless the court finds the charges were made fraudulently, such as luxury purchases right before filing or the use of false information.